skuid/skuid-labs/experiments/snippets/csvUpload/README.md

 ## Additional notes:

-1. You will need to [download the PapaParse library](https://www.papaparse.com/) and host it as a static resource (salesforce) or file (skuid platform).
-Then refer to that file as an external resource in the Javascript resources of your page.
+- The [PapaParse library](https://www.papaparse.com/) is referenced as an external resource in the page

-2. The sample uses a dataset retrieved from [Mockaroo](https://mockaroo.com/0c45cb80).
-A great sample data generation tool.
+- The sample uses a dataset retrieved from [Mockaroo](https://mockaroo.com/0c45cb80), a great sample data generation tool.

 ## Instructions
 - V2 Page API Used